lqc/thinkcspy/source/conditionals.rst

 We've had a first look at this in an earlier chapter.
 Seeing it again won't hurt!

-Many Python types comes with a built-in function that attempts to convert values of another type into its own type.
+Many Python types come with a built-in function that attempts to convert values of another type into its own type.
 The ``int(ARGUMENT)`` function, for example, takes any value and converts it to an integer, if possible, or complains
 otherwise: